-The mission of the Department of Nursing is to facilitate the education of future professional nurses to be effective clinicians and leaders.
-As clinicians, graduates are prepared to promote the ability of all persons, families and communities in attaining their highest level of wellness.
+The mission of the School of Nursing and Population Health is to facilitate the education of future professional nurses to be effective clinicians and leaders.
+As clinicians, graduates are prepared to promote the ability of all persons, families, and communities in attaining their highest level of wellness.
 As leaders, graduates are prepared to use research for evaluating and improving health care approaches and for continued study in nursing.

 Nursing, a caring art and science, encompasses the diagnosis and treatment of human responses to health and illness.
 Nurses use a variety of models to guide people of many cultures toward identifying their own health care and healing needs.
-Nurses model self care while supporting people in their own pursuit of health.
-People are born with healing capacities with or without perception of these capacities although a cure is not always certain.
+Nurses model self-care while supporting people in their own pursuit of health.
+People are born with healing capacities with or without the perception of these capacities although a cure is not always certain.
 The nurse as a health care resource is available to assist people to move toward and maintain health in their human experiences.
-The society in which the nurse functions are rapidly changing and is technologically oriented.
-Nurses use knowledge gained from client preferences and values, clinical expertise and best research evidence as well as the integral process to guide their practice.
+The society in which the nurse functions is rapidly changing and technologically oriented.
+Nurses use the knowledge gained from client preferences and values, clinical expertise, and best research evidence as well as the integral process to guide their practice.
 The practice of nursing must be in accordance with established standards of clinical practice and the American Nurses Association Code of Ethics (ANA, 2001) and the Maine Nurse Core Competencies (MPNEP, 2012).

 Health, a personally perceived state of well being, is an ever-changing holistic interplay among the physiological, spiritual, psychological, social, cultural, cognitive and emotional dimensions of people.
-Faculty believes that reflective practice is continuous one wherein the student develops a unique holistic awareness of self and how one’s self affects others.
+Faculty believes that reflective practice is a continuous one wherein the student develops a unique holistic awareness of self and how one’s self affects others.
 As people grow and develop, they strive to meet the needs of these interconnected dimensions to achieve a sense of harmony and balance between self and environment.
-Clients, as partners in their care, may be individuals, families, groups or communities.
-Faculty value the uniqueness, worth, dignity and integrity of all people and believe that each human being is a dynamic holistic system.
+Clients, as partners in their care, maybe individuals, families, groups, or communities.
+Faculty value the uniqueness, worth, dignity, and integrity of all people and believe that each human being is a dynamic holistic system.

 The essence of professional nursing education lies in the integration of academic and clinical experience.
 Faculty are committed to a foundation of study grounded in arts, sciences, and humanities that leads to Interprofessional and nursing education.
-The acquisition of competency based knowledge, skills and attitudes prepare future nurses to meet the healthcare needs of a diverse population.
-Faculty believe that student centeredness is the cornerstone to optimal learning and are committed to a supportive, caring and interactive environment that takes into account the diversity of culture and experience that students bring to the learning situation.
+The acquisition of competency-based knowledge, skills, and attitudes to prepare future nurses to meet the healthcare needs of a diverse population.
+Faculty believe that student-centeredness is the cornerstone to optimal learning and are committed to a supportive, caring and interactive environment that takes into account the diversity of culture and experience that students bring to the learning situation.
 Learning is a collaborative process whereby students and faculty learn from each other, clients, peers, mentors, preceptors as well as other health care professionals.

-The Accelerated Bachelor of Science in Nursing (ABSN) is an academically rigorous 16-month professional program for highly motivated and committed students who already have a bachelor’s degree in a discipline other than nursing.
-The ABSN program is designed to run continuously for 16 months and totals 69 credits.
-Entry to the program is predicated upon applicants having successfully completed a prior baccalaureate degree (not in nursing) with a recommended GPA of 3.2, satisfactory completion of program pre-requisite course work within the previous 5 years*, and achievement of other requirements for admission to the University.
-Background checks and certain health requirements are mandated by the University of New England and clinical partners who support experiential education within the program.
-The ABSN Program mirrors the Department of Nursing's vision, mission, philosophy and program outcomes for BSN education.
+The Accelerated Bachelor of Science in Nursing (ABSN) program is a rigorous 16-month professional program for highly motivated and committed students who already have a bachelor’s degree in a discipline other than nursing.
+The ABSN program is designed to run continuously for the 16 months and totals 65 credits.
+The ABSN program mirrors the School of Nursing and Population Health's vision, mission, philosophy and program outcomes for BSN education.